michel-iwaniec/OverlayPal/README.md

 Simply put a 192-byte .pal files (used by most NES emulators) in the "nespalettes" folder and OverlayPal will load this palette and allow using it for both color display and RGB color mapping.

+#### Unique colors option

+With arbitrary images not created from a specific NES palette flavor, you might find a nuisance in how colors meant to be distinct sometimes get remapped to identical colors, effectively turning the color remapping into a lossy conversion.

+To remedy this issue, enabling the "Unique colors" option ensures each unique color will remain unique after color mapping is applied, at the cost of a poorer preservation of a color's hue.

+The "Unique colors" option is NOT recommended if your input image contains just slightly different colors by accident that you actually intended to be the same color.

 ### Converting an image

 Pressing "Convert" will convert the image using the CMPL optimisation solver.
 The right image will show a busy indicator, and eventually come back with a success or failure to convert.
 The "Generated Palettes" window will also show the background / sprite palettes of the output image.